Hazelhoff Centre for Financial Law

 Intersections of law

-Financial law is a functional field of law where various branches meet and affect each other.
+Financial law is a functional field of law where various branches of law meet and affect each other.
 To further a better understanding of the financial world and financial law, one has to take into consideration, without limitation, public law, private law, company law, European law and insolvency law.
-Therefore, particular attention is given to the convergence of different systems of law in financial law.
-Research is not only conducted on the intersections between national branches of law, such as company law, public law and private law, but also on the intersections between supranational and national law, and on matters of private international law.
+Particular attention is given to the convergence of different systems of law within financial law.
+Research is conducted on the intersections between national branches of law, such as company law, public law and private law, and on the intersections between supranational and national law, and on matters of private international law.

 Research by the Hazelhoff Centre for Financial Law covers financial law in a broad sense and encompasses, inter alia: